-Typically, when you think of a great domain name for your website or business idea, you have to search and see if that domain is still available, or if it has already been registered by someone else.
-Searching for a great domain name that is still available and that contains keywords related specifically to your business, products, or services this way can be a very time-consuming process.
+Typically, when you come up with a great domain name for your online business or business idea, you have to search and see if that domain is still available, or if it has already been registered by someone else.
+Searching for a great domain name that is still available and that contains keywords that are relevant to your business, products, or services this way can be a very time-consuming process.

 Although it’s becoming harder to find, many great keyword rich domains are still available.
-In this tutorial, we will show you a simple, easy, and very quick method of sorting through loads of domains to find domain names containing relevant keywords that are still available for registration.
+In this tutorial, we will show you a simple, easy, and very quick method of sorting through multiple domains to find domain names containing relevant keywords that are still available for registration.

-How To Quickly Find Domains With Relevant Keywords That Are Still Available
+How To Quickly Find Domain Names With Relevant Keywords That Are Still Available

 In this tutorial, you will learn a simple and easy method you can use to search through lots of keyword rich domain names quickly and find the ones that are still available so you can register them for your business or website(s).